Jump to Navigation

 Court Processes Explained

-Upon retaining our firm, we will assess your case and recommend the judicial venue that is appropriate to your specific case.
-Throughout the court process, we will act as a liaison with the court systems regarding court dates, paperwork, discovery, documentation, interim orders and other important details.
+When you retain us, we will assess your case and recommend the judicial venue that is appropriate to your specific case.
+We will also ensure the court processes are explained clearly to you.
+Throughout the court process, we will act as a liaison with the court systems regarding court dates, paperwork, discoveries, documentation, interim orders and other important details.
+Contact us today to learn more about the court processes and how we can help you navigate them successfully.

 Below, please find a summary of the three levels of court in British Columbia.